-To mount the Prowatt 1750:
+To mount the PROwatt 3000:

 - 1. Turn off the inverter's On/Off switch. - 2.
 Select an appropriate mounting location and orientation.
-The Prowatt 1750 must be oriented in one of the following ways: - Horizontally on a vertical surface.
+The PROwatt 3000 must be oriented in one of the following ways: - Horizontally on a vertical surface.
 (The ventilation openings on the DC end must not point up or down.) - On or under a horizontal surface - 3.
-Hold the inverter against the mounting surface, mark the positions of the mounting screws, and then remove the inverter. - 4.
+Have one person to hold the inverter against the mounting surface, while you mark the positions of the mounting screws, and then remove the inverter. - 4.
 Pilot-drill the four mounting holes. - 5.
-Fasten the inverter to the mounting surface using corrosion-resistant hardware sized #10 or larger.
+Fasten the inverter to the mounting surface using corrosion-resistant hardware sized 10 or greater.